-Sedums are also called stonecrop are succulents that have thick, fleshy leaves filled with water.
-There is an enormous number of them, most of which are good rock garden plants, especially the low-growing ones.
+Sedums, also known as stonecrops, are succulents with thick, fleshy leaves filled with water.
+There are an enormous number of them, most of which are good rock garden plants, especially the low-growing ones.
 Some of these are also good ground covers.
-I find the larger species very effective in borders.
+I find the larger species very effective on borders.
+Most species have attractive flowers; some are also grown for their leaves, which are colorful and variegated.
+Moreover, sedum demonstrates a wide variation in chromosome numbers, and polyploidy is common.
+Thus, chromosome number is an important taxonomic feature.

 Sedum acre (gold moss) is a yellow flowering prostrate creeper that is ideal as an edging, in rock gardens, and even in cracks between paving stones.
-S. spurium forms a six inches mat and blooms in a variety of colors.
-S. kamtschaticum forms clump a foot high or less and bear yellow flowers in the latter half of the summer.
+S. spurium forms a six-inch mat and blooms in a variety of colors.
+S. kamtschaticum forms clumps a foot high or less and bears yellow flowers in the latter half of the summer.
+Good border types include S. spectabile, whose varieties Meteor and Brilliant bear reddish-pink flowers in late summer, and Autumn Joy, with pink flowers in fall that turn deep mahogany and leave seeds heads that are pretty all winter.

 The plants have water-storing leaves and their flowers frequently have 5 petals, seldom 4 or 6.
 There are typically twice as many stamens as petals.
-The leaves of most stonecrops are edible, excepting Sedum rubrotinctum, though toxicity has also been reported in some other species.
+The leaves of most stonecrops are edible, except Sedum rubrotinctum, though toxicity has also been reported in some other species.
+Sedums need good drainage, especially in winter but are otherwise not fussy about soil requirements.
+They are very easy to propagate by stem or leaf cuttings or from seed.
+The division is easy but not often necessary.

 Sedum is a large genus of flowering plants in the family Crassulaceae, members of which are usually recognized as stonecrops.
 Numerous sedums are cultivated as garden plants, due to their interesting and good-looking appearance and hardiness.
-Furthermore, sedum can be used to provide a roof covering in green roofs, where they are preferred to grasses.
+Furthermore, sedum can be used to provide a roof covering in green roofs, where they is preferred to grasses.

 Lanceleaved Sedums are also called stonecrop are succulents that have thick, fleshy leaves filled with water.